santaclz/OogaBooga/README.md

 1. Write lexer that takes code and returns list of lexemes (tokens)
 2. Define Abstract syntax tree (AST)
-3. Write parser that takes tokens and returns AST
+3. Write parser that takes tokens and returns AST (and also throws compile errors)
 4. Generate code for given AST in assembly (x86_64)